| KeePass & YubiKey

 password is a transition from something you know to something

-you got, i.e.
+you have, i.e.

 it's actually comparable to using a key file instead of a master